pharrison31415/drone-cone-proto/LowLevelDesign.md

 ## Database

+Our database will have some default data that will need to be filled.
+Here, we outline what data is needed in the default migrations and what our database objects will look like and contain.

+### Migrations

+* Fill DroneType with three drone types:

+  1. Light with capacity 1
+  2. Medium with capacity 4
+  3. Heavy with capacity 8

+* Fill ConeType with two cone types (with their respective details):

+  1. Cake
+  2. Waffle

+* Fill IceCreamType with three ice cream types (with their respective details):

+  1. Vanilla
+  2. Chocolate
+  3. Strawberry

+* Fill ToppingType with three topping types (with their respective details):
+  1. Sprinkles
+  2. Cherry
+  3. Chocolate sauce

+### Pseudo-schema

 Here is a pseudo-schema for the data base.
 This includes the different objects that will be used to keep information organized.